Alimony in Florida is a hot issue in divorce. My law practice focuses 100% on divorce cases. I will help you understand how alimony works in Florida.

 HOW ALIMONY WORKS – START AT THE BEGINNING

-Alimony is sometimes also known as “spousal support.”
-It is based upon two critical questions.
+Here in Florida, alimony (sometimes also known as “spousal support”) is not based on an alimony calculator, but on two critical questions.
 You must be able to answer yes to each question for alimony to be an issue in your situation.

 NEED TO RECEIVE ALIMONY: